Expand all

 Bone growth stimulator (Exogen)

-Bone Growth Stimulators are recommended for the treatment of fractures.
+Bone Growth Stimulators are external devices that use either electromagnetic stimulation or ultrasound pulses in an attempt to assist bone healing.
+Bone Growth Stimulators may be recommended for the treatment of fractures, but their effectiveness remains unclear.
 The safety and effectiveness of these devices has not been established for: - patients lacking skeletal maturitySkeletal maturity refers to the state at which a person's bones have fully developed and reached their adult form.,

 - pregnant or nursing women,